kubeflow/website/content/docs/pipelines/sdk/python-based-visualizations.md

             # accessing it because accessing a key from a dict when it does not
             # exist will result in an exception being raised.
             if "key" in variables:
-              # Variable of name key is provided
+              # Variable of name key is provided.
+              # Use the value of the specified variable to manipulate the way
+              # a visualization is generated here.
               pass
             else:
-              # Variable of name key is not provided
+              # Variable of name key is not provided.
+              # You can provide a default operation here if a variable is not
+              # provided or throw an error if the variable must be provided.
               pass
             ...
             # Accessing a variable